Azquelt/gradle-workshop/index.md

 * Wait for buildship to finish downloading Gradle and reading your build file and click **Finish**

 On the Gradle Tasks view, open **gradle-workshop** > **build** and double-click **build**.
-In the console view, you should now see the build failing
+In the console view, you should now see the build failing.

 _Note: if you can't see the Gradle Tasks view, you can open it by going to **Window** > **Show View** > **Other...** > **Gradle** > **Gradle Tasks**_